United States Forces Japan: Crime

-At the beginning of the occupation of Japan, in 1945, many U.S. soldiers participated in the Special Comfort Facility Association.
-The Japanese government enslaved 55,000 women to work providing sexual services to US military personnel.
-The Association was closed by the Supreme Commander for the Allied Powers.
+At the beginning of the occupation of Japan in 1945, many U.S. soldiers participated in the Special Comfort Facility Association.
+The Japanese government organised the enslavement of 55,000 women to work providing sexual services to U.S. military personnel before the surrender.
+On discovery of the program, the association was closed by the Supreme Commander for the Allied Powers.